 Notice how you are feeling about the prospect of exploring this further: hopeful, fearful, curious, cautious, eager, hesitant, excited, anxious….
 These are all okay.
 Jot down any that apply and take them into your prayer.

 Take the next step.
-It is now time for you to speak to someone – a priest, a wise friend, a Carmelite – to share what the “still small voice” of God seems to be saying in your heart.
+It is now time for you to speak to someone – a spiritual director, a priest, a wise friend, a Carmelite – to share what the “still small voice” of God seems to be saying in your heart.
 This does not commit you to anything.
 Discernment proceeds by small steps, but the steps have to be taken.
 May God bless you and lead you forward in peace and trust.